Southern Charm Sneak Peek: Shep Rose & Leva Bonaparte Clash Over Kathryn Dennis' Controversy - E! Online

 The clip from part one of the two-part season finale begins with Shep revealing that he's throwing a party, and because he's "a Mr. Invite Everybody person," Kathryn may be in attendance.

-"Shep, just have a conversation," Lena says.
+"Shep, just have a conversation," Leva says.
 "I'll tell you, look, I don't believe in cancel culture.
 There's no growth in that.
 But it just bothers me that Kathryn's not being held accountable."

 Shep immediately disagrees, and in a confessional, attempts to explain his position.